• Skip to primary navigation

 If you’re driving somewhere and have a car, then you shouldn’t have a problem doing deliveries.
 If you don’t have a car and are staying in a dense area, you can be strategic and only accept orders that you can complete by walking.

-The last way to do it, and the way I usually do it, is to take advantage of bikeshare systems.
+The last way to do it – and what I usually do – is to take advantage of bikeshare systems.
 Most cities have a bikeshare system that allows you to rent a bike by the hour or day.
 In Chicago, for example, I’ve used their Divvy bikeshare system to do deliveries.
-It doesn’t cost much, so as long as I can make more than it costs, I can earn some money, pay for the bike, and explore the city.
+I’ve done the same when I’m in Washington DC with the Capital Bikeshare system.
+So long as I make more than it costs to use the bike, I can earn some money, pay for the bike, and explore the city at the same time.

 The Best Part About Doing DoorDash In Another State